Skip to content

 December gardening jobs

 Even though you’ll spend most of December wrapped up in a blanket with a cup of hot chocolate, don’t forget your garden still needs some care.
-Our checklist will help you keep your outdoors looking it’s best for Santa’s visit.
+From winter lawn care to the best flowers to sow in December, discover all the jobs you should be doing in your garden this winter.
+Our December garden checklist will help you keep your outdoors looking it’s best for Santa’s visit.

 December focus: Festive pot plants